I-Connect/NukiBleEsp32/README.md

 Implementation is according to [Nuki Smart Lock BLE API](https://developer.nuki.io/page/nuki-smart-lock-api-2/2/) (kudo's to the Nuki developers for providing such an accurate and well made documentation!)

+Implementation is based on Espressif platform version 4.x.x

 ## How to use
 This library is runnable as is.